By Michelle Ark and Chris Wu

 Testing on fixed inputs allows the user to test edge cases that may not be in production yet.
 In larger organizations, there can and will be frequent updates and many collaborators for a single model.
 Unit tests give users confidence that the changes they’re making won’t break existing behaviour or introduce regressions.

 test_model_name.py file in the model directory.
 The framework enables constructing ‘mock’ input models from fixed data.
 The central object in this framework is a ‘mock’ data model, which has an underlying representation of a Pandas dataframe.
-You can pass fixed data to the mock constructor as either a csv-style string, Pandas dataframe, or a list of dictionaries to specify input data.
+Users can pass fixed data to the mock constructor as either a csv-style string, Pandas dataframe, or a list of dictionaries to specify input data.

 Input and expected MockModels are built from static data.
 The actual MockModel is built from input MockModels by BigQuery.
 Actual and expected MockModels can assert equality or any Great Expectations expectation.